archethic-foundation/archethic-docs/docs/learn/p2p.md

 title: P2P
 ---

-ARCHEthic Blockchain redesigned the entire P2P layer to be more effective and support an unlimited permissionless network.
+ARCHEthic redesigned the entire P2P layer to be more effective and support an unlimited permissionless network.

+## Existing solutions

 ## Exsiting solutions